 Then, a father came to see me, a father who was fighting to simply spend time with his son.
 Getting favorable custody orders that guaranteed him regular parenting time was key, yet in review of the papers he’d filed on his own with the court, I found that he hadn’t actually made the requests he wanted to make and, instead, had put forth somewhat confusing requests and positions.

 For both of these parents, the outcome of their cases had a huge impact on their lives – these decisions determined how much time they each would get to spend with their kids.
 Although the court forms were better than nothing, neither of these parents understood how to use the forms or how to make the proper requests to achieve successful outcomes with their cases.

 Are you considering using the court forms for a divorce or custody case?
 Have you already started your case using the forms, but feel confused and lack confidence with your case?

 You don’t have to be completely alone in this challenging and unfamiliar court process.
 You can obtain free legal information designed to help you with your divorce or custody case.

 Interested?
-If so, you’re invited to join me, Arizona Lawyer Julie LaBenz, for a free on-line training where I’ll share my “6 Step System to an Arizona DIY Divorce & Child Custody Case Solution.”
+If so, you’re invited to join me, Arizona Lawyer Julie LaBenz, for a free on-line training where I’ll share how to use my 6 step divorce system to achieve an effective and efficient case outcome.

 I’ve designed this system in an effort to simplify the divorce and child custody court process for parents that can’t afford or don’t want to spend thousands of dollars on an attorney.

-Instead of saying, “But Judge, I didn’t know …,” click here to discover the 6 Step System to a Divorce & Child Custody Case Solution and empower yourself with legal information you can actually use.
+Instead of saying, “But Judge, I didn’t know …,” click here to discover how to use my 6 Step System to empower yourself with legal information you can actually use.